-All manuscripts sent by e-mail and post for consideration by the Journal are evaluated on a rolling basis.
+All manuscripts submitted via the Scholastica platform will be evaluated on a rolling basis.
 Upon request, the Journal may grant expedited reviews providing authors with a decision within 48 hours of submission.
-Please contact , Managing Executive Editor, for the Journal’s expedited review policy.

 All submissions should be double-spaced with one-inch margins.
 Each submission should include an abstract and a table of contents.
 The Journal uses Microsoft Word for all word-processing.
 Accordingly, all manuscripts must be submitted in Microsoft Word format.
-If you are submitting via postal mail, the Journal requests that you supply and submit one paper copy of the manuscript and one electronic copy on a 3 1/2 inch PC-compatible floppy disk or a PC-compatible CD-ROM.
 All footnoted text should be double-spaced and numbered serially.
-The journal uses footnote standard citing, and all footnotes and citations to authority should conform to The Bluebook: A Uniform System of Citation, Eighteenth Edition, published by the Harvard Law Review Association.
+The journal uses footnote standard citing, and all footnotes and citations to authority should conform to The Bluebook: A Uniform System of Citation, Twentieth Edition, published by the Harvard Law Review Association.